"Sinead, you have just produced more insight than our elected officials, entire civil service, academia and journalists combined.

 The farmers / hauliers etc. are right.
 Blockade is the option that will deliver results.
 The courts and the ballot box are an utter charade.
 I've seen that first hand.

 Sinead!
 This is one of the best analysis of the recent Irish economic wealth story.
 The comparison to the Nordics is so on point.
-Ireland’s mismanagement of excess Corp Tax will be, as pointed out by other Irish economists lately, the greatest tragedy of this decade with our Dept of Finance obsessed with running surpluses to be top of the European deficit/debt tables at the expense of actually improving the services/infrastructure in the economy albeit the ambition is there but we have had a small % of MNEs contributing to increased expenditure for 10+ years now with little to show for it other than large cash balances and two Sovereign wealth funds … thanks for this piece.
+Ireland’s mismanagement of excess Corp Tax will be, as pointed out by other Irish economists lately, the greatest tragedy of this decade with our Dept of Finance (under Paschal) became obsessed with running surpluses to be bottom of the European deficit/debt tables at the expense of actually improving the services/infrastructure in the economy - albeit the ambition is there with NDP.
+But we are, as you say, a “premature state: a country where wealth, sovereignty, and EU membership arrived before the institutional architecture required to make use of them was built.”
+Therefore we have three or four MNEs contributing to increasing Govt expenditure for 10+ years now with little to show for it other than being the only country in EZ running surpluses, large (50bn) cash balances at the NTMA and two Sovereign wealth funds (24bn) we should question why we need to run those surpluses at a time of need… thanks very much for this piece.

 Really interesting piece.
 I wouldn’t say I agree with all of it but while reading I did find myself wondering how much of our inability to solve infrastructural issues as a nation are in fact cultural?